EnriqueMendezR/harvard-connect/DESIGN.md

 Subtle hover transitions
 Design significance:
 This file serves as the single source of truth for the entire design system, ensuring:
-Visual consistency
-Easy theming
-Dark mode support
-Brand identity enforcement
+Visual consistency; Easy theming; Dark mode support; Brand identity enforcement

 App.css — App-Level Styling Placeholder
 This file currently contains only a comment: